ChilliConnect/Samples/UnitySamples/FBLeaderboard/Docs/FBLeaderboardTutorial.md

 The data can then be used to popluate the leaderboard UI (NOTE: in our demo the size of the leaderboard is clamped for simplicity, it may make more sense in your game to create a streaming leaderboard in order to handle a large number of scores).

+#### Fetching FB profile pictures

+While it is trivial to display the score and name in the leaderboard, further steps are required to display the FB profile picture.
+A basic downloading solution can be found in the demo source code in the "ProfilePicSystem.cs" file.
+This system uses the url (from the FacebookScore object above) and Unity's WWW class to download the profile images as textures.
+If you choose to implement image downloading in your own game you should implement a caching system that saves downloaded profile images to file.
+This will allow your player to access images offline and also reduce data usage.
+It is worth refreshing this cache every so often to keep up to date with changes to profile pictures.

 ## Troubleshooting

 Here are some of the more common issues that might crop up: